-House panel seeks criminal referral for Trump backer Prince
+House panel seeks Justice Department probe of Trump backer Prince

-WASHINGTON (Reuters) - The U.S. House intelligence panel on Tuesday will send a criminal referral to the Department of Justice for Trump backer Erik Prince, the committee’s chairman said, adding there was strong evidence he lied to U.S. lawmakers probing Russia.
+WASHINGTON (Reuters) - A U.S. congressional committee has asked the Justice Department to investigate Trump backer Erik Prince for possible crimes, the panel’s chairman said, adding there was strong evidence he lied to U.S. lawmakers probing Russia.

-Democrat Adam Schiff told a Washington Post event there was evidence that Prince, who founded the now defunct Blackwater security firm and is the brother of Education Secretary Betsy DeVos, had willingly misled the committee.
+Democratic Representative Adam Schiff told a Washington Post event there was evidence that Prince, who founded the now defunct Blackwater security firm and is the brother of Education Secretary Betsy DeVos, had willingly misled the House of Representatives Intelligence Committee.

 “I believe there was very strong evidence that he willingly misled the committee, made false statements to the committee,” Schiff said, citing Prince’s January 2017 meeting with a Russian banker in the Seychelles.
 “The evidence is so weighty that the Justice Department needs to consider this.”

-He declined to say whether the panel also planned to submit referrals for U.S. President Donald Trump’s son-in-law and White House adviser Jared Kushner and Trump’s son Donald Trump Jr.
+He declined to say whether the panel also planned to submit criminal referrals for U.S. President Donald Trump’s son-in-law and White House adviser Jared Kushner and Trump’s son Donald Trump Jr.

-At issue are discrepancies between Prince’s comments to Congress versus what he told U.S. Special Counsel Robert Mueller, who released his report earlier this month.
+At issue are discrepancies between Prince’s comments to Congress versus what he told U.S. Special Counsel Robert Mueller, who in April released his report on Russian meddling in the 2016 presidential election.

 The report’s details over Prince’s meeting with Kirill Dmitriev, the head of Russia’s sovereign wealth fund, who reports directly to Russian President Vladimir Putin, differ from testimony Prince gave to the intelligence panel in November 2017.